danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 By emphasizing a specific way of thinking and solving problems, companies may miss out on candidates who offer unique and diverse approaches to problem-solving.
 Diverse teams are known to drive innovation.
 By excluding those who do not excel in live coding interviews, companies risk creating homogenous teams that lack creative and innovative thinking.

+TODO: Where to fit in, at beginning of this section?
+I can think of a few jobs where the ability to think quickly on your feet in response to surprises is useful:
+* Courtroom lawyer
+* Standup comic
+* Improv actor
+* Combat pilot
+* Emergency room doctor

+TODO: Also this
+Imagine if every time a new project is proposed to an engineering team, every team member was forced to blurt out the first solution that came to mind.
+Then at the end of the project the delivered solution was compared to what everyone said at the beginning.
+And then performance evaluations were written based on how accurately the first thing people thought matched what actually got delivered.
+This is essentially what's happening in these live coding interviews.

 ### Lack of Empathy

 The nature of the live coding "solve this method" type of question induces a lack of empathy on the side of the assessor.
 This is because they already know the solution, so they're in a fixed mindset of either the candidate achieves a working solution or they don't.
 And if they've been doing this interview style for a long time, they've likely forgotten what it was like to not know the answer.